Staff Organizations. Thursday Club (University Of Maine) Records

 Processing Information

-Processed by Matthew Revitt, December 2018, Raymond H. Fogler Library Special Collections Department.
+Processed by Matthew Revitt, December 2018 and May 2023, Raymond H. Fogler Library Special Collections Department.
 Processing involved a collection survey and the creation of this finding aid.
 Some file names were changed to make them more meaningful and to correct errors and dates were added.

 - Title